The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2025-62676: Fortinet FortiClient Privilege Escalation

-CVE-2025-62676 is a privilege escalation vulnerability in Fortinet FortiClient Windows that allows low-privilege attackers to write files with elevated permissions.
-This post covers technical details, affected versions, and mitigations.
+CVE-2025-62676 is a privilege escalation vulnerability in Fortinet FortiClient Windows that allows low-privilege attackers to write arbitrary files with elevated permissions.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2025-62676 Overview